PHOT 10H: HONORS HISTORY OF PHOTOGRAPHY

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-C. Readings from a selection of books, for example, A Choice of Weapons by Gordon Parks; On Photography by Susan Sontag; Photographers on Photography: A Critical Anthology by Nathan Lyons; Beauty in Photography: Essays in Defense of Traditional Values by Robert Adams.
+- Outside readings: Choose a chapter from the list provided of the following books to read and write a short discussion of it.
+Post this in the online classroom.
+Read other students' postings and comment.
+Return to answer questions on your own posting.
+Examples of books on list: A Choice of Weapons by Gordon Parks, On Photography by Susan Sontag, Photographers on Photography: A Critical Anthology by Nathan Lyons, Beauty in Photography: Essays in Defense of Traditional Values by Robert Adams.